weavora/wrest/README.md

 REST API call samples
 =======================

-If you use RestClient class, then you can call api next way:
+If you use the RestClient class, then you can call api the following way:

 ```php
 <?php